sunaku/tork/README.md

 * Tests *changes* in your Ruby application: avoids running (1) unchanged test files and (2) unchanged test blocks inside changed test files.

+* Supports Test::Unit, RSpec, and any other testing framework that (1) reflects failures in the process' exit status and (2) is loaded by your application's `test/test_helper.rb` or `spec/spec_helper.rb` file.

 * Reabsorbs test execution overhead if the test or spec helper file changes.

-* Evaluates test files in parallel, making full use of multiple processors.
+* Executes test files in parallel, making full use of multiple processors.

-* Mostly I/O bound, so you can have it always running without CPU slowdowns.
+* Generally I/O bound, so you can have it always running without CPU slowdown.

-* Supports Test::Unit, RSpec, and any other testing framework that (1) reflects failures in the process' exit status and (2) is loaded by your application's `test/test_helper.rb` or `spec/spec_helper.rb` file.

 * Configurable through a `.test-loop` file in your current working directory.

-* Implemented in less than 100 (SLOC) lines of code! :-)
+* Implemented in less than 100 lines (SLOC) of pure Ruby code! :-)

 Installation